AInsolence/SnakeGame/SnakeGameSolution/SnakeGame/ReadMe.txt

 3. Prohibit reverse moving to the snake - DONE

 Additional features after manual testing:
-1. Create new graphics for the food & walls in the game
+1. Create new graphics for the food & walls in the game - DONE
-2. Create new graphics for the main menu
+2. Create new graphics for the main menu - DONE
-3. Create new graphics for the main menu points
+3. Create new graphics for the main menu points - DONE
 4. Increasing speed depending on length of the snake